safkanyazilim/eanapilib/README.md

         cd /path/to/ean-android
         cd api-lib
-        ant
+        ant publish
-3. You have now built the api-lib.
+3. You have now built the api-lib and published it to the local repository.

 The build (assuming it worked properly) will have resolved dependencies (creating and populating a lib/ folder in the process), checked the project for style issues, run junit tests, built the javadoc, and built jars to the build/ directory.